Summer Intensive Courses

 HOW TO REGISTER : Go to the registration page.
 A tuition invoice will be emailed to you once your registration is confirmed.

-- All students and/or parents must agree to sign up for and use a Gmail account, and all students must have a working webcam, microphone, printer, and scanner.
+- All students and/or parents must agree to sign up for and use a Gmail account, and all students must have a working webcam and microphone.
 Classes will be conducted via Google Hangout with both audio and video.

 - While large online programs have access to state-of-the-art virtual classroom software, The Denim Beret does not.
 It is a very small business and must necessarily operate as simply as possible.
 Please understand that I cannot be held responsible for technical difficulties with Google services.
-Every effort will be made on my end to prevent problems with the audio and video.
-In the event that a student cannot participate in a video call due to unpreventable technical difficulties, however, I will ask the student to participate via audio only.
-If the student cannot participate via audio, I will correspond with the student afterwards to help him catch up.
-After two instances of a student not being able to participate due to technical difficulties, families will have the option of doing an independent study with me instead or receiving a pro-rated refund.
+I have had very few problems with Hangout video chat in the past; however, if a student cannot participate in a video call due to technical difficulties, I will try to modify the lesson for the student.
+After two instances of a student not being able to participate due to technical difficulties, families will have the option of doing an independent study instead or receiving a pro-rated refund.

 MORE ABOUT GRAMMAR MATTERS: